teamforage/forage-ios-sdk/README.md

     merchantAccount: merchantID) { result in
         // handle callback here
     }
+)
 ```

 ### ForagePINTextField

-It is a component to handle PIN number for balance and payment capture.
-It accepts only number entry and check for 4 digits to be valid.
+A component the securely accepts an EBT PIN for balance requests and payment capture.
+It only accepts 4 digit numbers.

 ![Screen Shot 2022-10-31 at 10 21 32](https://user-images.githubusercontent.com/115553362/199017609-33b2094c-339c-4117-8124-00b5ce130dac.png)